November 29, 2011

 Moraba-ye Beh - Persian Quince Jam with Cardamom and Rose Water

-This time of year, when quince is in season, it is the best time to make the hearty one-pot meal known as tas kabab with layers of sliced quinces or the fall recipe khoresh-e beh (quince stew).
-Quince has a thin skin and there's usually no need to remove it, just rinse it well and with a sharp knife gently remove the core but don't throw away the seeds which are used for medicinal purposes.
-As I have mentioned before in one of my previous posts, a teaspoon of quince seeds mixed with a cup of hot water can help soothe a minor sore throat and chest pains.
-Nothing of this fruit goes to waste!
+This time of year, when quince is in season, is the perfect time to make the hearty one-pot meal known as tas kabab layered with slices of quince, or the comforting fall favorite khoresh-e beh (quince stew).
+Quince has a thin, delicate skin that usually doesn't need to be peeled; just rinse it well, and with a sharp knife, gently remove the core.
+Don't throw away the seeds!
+They have long been used in Iranian homes for their medicinal properties.
+As I mentioned in one of my previous posts, a teaspoon of quince seeds steeped in a cup of hot water can help soothe a minor sore throat and chest discomfort..
+Nothing from this beautiful fruit goes to waste!

 Moraba-ye Beh - Persian Quince Jam